gausby/tortoise/README.md

 brokers, handles subscriptions, and expose a publisher for publishing messages to the broker.

-Amongst other things Tortoise supports:
+Amongst other things Tortoise311 supports:

   - Keeping a connection to a MQTT server (version 3.1.1)
   - Retry connecting with incremental back-off